-The Shipwreck Project is the vision of our founder, Grahame Knott, coming to fruition.
-Our main focus is on the discovery, research, exploration protection of our maritime history and heritage.
-It is not just what lies at the bottom of the sea that interests us, we have a very broad range of projects on the go at any one time, so there is something here for everyone to get involved in.
+The Shipwreck Project is the vision of founder Grahame Knott.
+Our main focus is the discovery, research, exploration and protection of our subsea maritime history and heritage.
+However it is not just what lies at the bottom of the ocean that interests us we are also actively involved with what’s on the surface requiring rescue or protection, hence there is something for everyone to get involved in, diver or non diver.

 Where Are We Based?

-Dorset, South Dorset to be precise, home of some of the most beautiful coastline in the British Isles.
+We are based in Weymouth and Portland, Dorset, home of some of the most beautiful coastline in the British Isles.
 While out at sea we can take in a number of breathtaking sights, such as Old Harry Rocks to the east near Swanage.
-Further west we have the unmistakable Durdle Door and Lulworth Cove.
+Further west we have Durdle Door and Lulworth Cove.
 Continuing on you pass by Osmington and along the fabulous Georgian seafront at Weymouth.
-Then the fun begins and you have Portland Harbour, one of the largest man-made harbours in the world, followed by the rugged and ragged coast of the Isle of Portland itself.
-If you survive the treachorous Portland Race you’re treated to more spectacular cliffs along the west coast of Portland and then you come to one of the most unmistakable sights on the planet.
+Then you have Portland Harbour, one of the largest man-made harbours in the world, followed by the rugged coast of the Isle of Portland itself.
+If you survive the treacherous Portland Race you’re treated to more spectacular cliffs along the west coast of Portland and then you come to one of the most unmistakable sights on the planet.
 The awe inspiring and staggeringly beautiful Chesil Beach that stretches 18 miles to the west and is the final resting place of hundreds of ships.

 How Can I Get Involved?